teq-niq/pingfed-automation/README.md

 For simple-oidc-check please see- [simple-oidc-check](oidc-check/simple-oidc-check/README.md)
 For springboot.oidc.with.angular please see- [springboot-angular-oidc-check](oidc-check/springboot.oidc.with.angular/README.md)

+Note: the two demo apps are sightly different in their flow but both do validate our pingfederate setup and configuration automation.

 #### Ping federate admin java wrapper - others
 This is possibly the first such implementation.
 #### Versions